EEN421/EEN421.github.io/_posts/Traeger.md

 # In this Post We:
-- &#x1F4BB; Reviewed Hardware & Software Details
-- 🛠️ Created a Log Analytics Workspace
-- &#x1F510; Retrieved WorkspaceID and Secret Key
-- &#x1F525; Burned an SD Card with Raspi Imager
-- &#x1F310; Deployed Pihole & Network-Wide DNS Protection
-- &#x1F4FA; Installed Pihole Ad Detection Display (PADD)
-- &#x26A1; Onboarded Pihole DNS Telemetry to Microsoft Sentinel
-- &#x2714; Verified our Results
-- &#x1F575; Ran KQL Queries Against our Pihole Logs
-- &#128295; Covered Troubleshooting
+- &#x1F575; Diagnosed why your WiFi-enabled Traeger grill refuses to connect — and why the ESP32 chip is to blame.
+- 🛠️ Walked through a step-by-step Eero guest network setup that works with Traeger’s picky WiFi module.
+- &#x1F525; Debunked the useless advice from vendors and support reps (static IPs?
+Seriously?).
+- &#x2714; Offered a tech-savvy dad hack to futureproof your IoT gear, especially if you’ve got a Raspberry Pi in the rack.
+- &#x26A1; Bonus round: piped your Traeger’s grill telemetry into Microsoft Sentinel using Pi-hole DNS logging — because security professionals deserve BBQ data dashboards, too.
-- 🧠 Ian’s Insights: How Pi-hole Stops the Madness
+- 🧠 Ian’s Insights: Why Your Grill's DNS Requests Might Be More Telling Than the Smoke Signals
-- 🔗 Listed Helpful Links & Resources:
+- 🔗 Listed Helpful Links & Resources

 <br/>

-- Diagnose why your WiFi-enabled Traeger grill refuses to connect — and why the ESP32 chip is to blame.
-- Walk through a step-by-step Eero guest network setup that works with Traeger’s picky WiFi module.
-- Debunk the useless advice from vendors and support reps (static IPs?
-Seriously?).
-- Offer a tech-savvy dad hack to futureproof your IoT gear, especially if you’ve got a Raspberry Pi in the rack.
-- Bonus round: pipe your Traeger’s grill telemetry into Microsoft Sentinel using Pi-hole DNS logging — because security professionals deserve BBQ data dashboards, too.

 <br/>